jasongonzales23/jason-gonzales-mdb/README.md

 ## Things I'd do next or with more time

 - Support more responsive views like iPad, is phone even a reasonable use-case?
-- Collapsible side nav, notice I have vars in there to pave the way for this
+- Collapsible side nav, notice I have already defined vars in there to pave the way for this
 - made SVG components more flexible (take fill colors as vars for example)
 - made it window scroll so the scroll bar isn't in the middle of the page
 - make the form elements (Input and Dropdown) a bit more flexible and perhaps composable so you could quickly make a text, number, password input etc.

-## Running the development environment
+## Running the development environment locally

 First, run the development server: